paulch42/lean-spec/md/TMI.md

 Note that, other than some minor syntactic differences, the constraints expressed by `Satisfies` are exactly the invariants of type `FlightAllocation`.

-The dependent approach allows the constraints to be located with the data they refer to, rather than elsewhere in the specification, which aids comprehension.
+The dependent approach allows the constraints to be located with the data to which they refer, rather than elsewhere in the specification, which aids comprehension.
 Further, the dependent approach allows the types to be more tightly defined, and as a result the specification of functions over those types tends to be simpler.